 In accordance with section 58 (2) of the German Stock Corporation Act (AktG), the relevant basis for ecotel's appropriation of net profit is the annual financial statements of ecotel communication ag, which are prepared in line with the provisions of German commercial law.
-The annual financial statements of ecotel communication ag show an unappropriated surplus of € 1,897 thousand (previous year: € 989 thousand).
-In financial year 2020, ecotel communication ag did not distribute a dividend for the financial year 2019.
+The annual financial statements of ecotel communication ag show an unappropriated surplus of \in 7,900 thousand (previous year: \in 1,897 thousand).
+In financial year 2021, ecotel communication ag distributed a dividend of \in 491 thousand for the financial year 2020 (previous year: \in 0 thousand).